Fast spectral separation method for kinetic equation with anisotropic non-stationary collision operator retaining micro-model fidelity: Numerical results

 \subsection{Computational efficiency}

 Next, we examine the computational efficiency of the present model.
-As discussed in Sec. \ref{sec:generalized_kernel}, direct simulation of the kinetic equation \eqref{eq:collision_symplectic} with the generalized non-stationary collision kernel $\bm{\omega}(\bm{v},\bm{v}')$ by Eq. \eqref{eq:CM2} requires a computational complexity of $\cO(N^{2})$ per time step, which is prohibitively expensive for high-resolution simulations.
-Instead, the present model with a low-rank tensor representation \eqref{eq:CM2_sep} enables the efficient evaluation of the collision integrals in Eqs. \eqref{eq:I1} and \eqref{eq:I2} via FFT, reducing the computational complexity to $\cO(N\log N)$.
+As discussed in Sec. \ref{sec:generalized_kernel}, direct simulation of the kinetic equation \eqref{eq:collision_symplectic}, \tcb{i.e. straightforward finite-difference discretization and evolution of the generalized non-stationary collision kernel $\boldsymbol{\omega}(\boldsymbol{v},\boldsymbol{v}')$ by Eq. \eqref{eq:CM2}, without using the FFT-based acceleration enabled by the spectral separation structure, requires a computational complexity of $\cO(N^{2})$ per time step and is prohibitively expensive for high-resolution simulations.} Instead, the present model with a low-rank tensor representation \eqref{eq:CM2_sep} enables the efficient evaluation of the collision integrals in Eqs. \eqref{eq:I1} and \eqref{eq:I2} via FFT, reducing the computational complexity to $\cO(N\log N)$.
 Figure \ref{fig:time} compares the simulation cost per timestep between the direct method and the fast spectral separation scheme, demonstrating significant computational savings.